Tommyjournal FAQ last updated 01 January 2010

 No. I'm just not making any promises, nor encouraging any expectations.
 That way, any value that readers find is a bonus.

 Note also that Tommyjournal is a way of not bothering my friends with emails that say "check this out".
-If I come across things on the web that I want to call to people's attention, I'd rather do it on Tommyjournal (which people read when they feel like it) rather than intruding on friends with emails.
+If I come across things on the web that I want to call to people's attention, I'd rather do it on Tommyjournal (which people read when they feel like it) than by email.

 Aren't lots of online journals boring and self-indulgent?